K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Experiments

 \subsection{Residual torque modeling}

-To model the residual torques, we collected data from multiple free-motion trials of the robot.
-The residual torque at each time step for each joint was computed as in \eqref{eq:residual_torque}
+To model the residual torques, we collected free-motion trials of the robot {in its nominal (unloaded) configuration---without the F/T sensor and polishing tool---as described in \autoref{sec:proposed method}.
+The residual torque was computed per joint and time step using~\eqref{eq:residual_torque}.
+This dataset isolates the robot’s intrinsic residual dynamics---friction, transmission nonlinearities, and other unmodeled internal effects---independent of external disturbances or payload-induced dynamics.
+Although a payload can in principle alter frictional or transmission behavior, the unloaded-trained model showed no systematic degradation in residual prediction or external torque estimation in our experiments.

-The dataset included joint positions, velocities, accelerations, and torques recorded during a variety of trajectories.
-From this dataset, $20\%$ of the samples were randomly selected as a test set, ensuring that evaluation was performed on previously unseen data.

-Figure~\ref{fig:gmr_ref} illustrates the \ac{gmr} reference residual torque trajectories used to initialize both the \ac{gmr}-\ac{gp} and \ac{kmp} models.
+\changeOLD{We collected 10 excitation trajectories of 10 s each, sampled at 500 Hz, resulting in 5,000 samples per joint.
+Each trajectory consisted of $K = 10$ harmonics with frequencies in [0.1, 2] Hz.
+The GA used a population of 50 over 100 generations.} The dataset included joint positions, velocities, accelerations, and torques recorded during a variety of trajectories.
+From this dataset, $20\%$ of the samples were randomly selected as a test set, ensuring that evaluation was performed on previously unseen data. \changeOLD{Furthermore, this dataset was constructed so that both training and test partitions were not exposed to any of the evaluation trajectories used in Experiments 1 and 2.} Figure~\ref{fig:gmr_ref} illustrates the \ac{gmr} reference residual torque trajectories used to initialize both the \ac{gmr}-\ac{gp} and \ac{kmp} models.
 The black lines represent the mean residual torque as a function of joint velocity, and the shaded areas depict variance.
 The blue dots correspond to the held-out test data.

 To capture the structure in the residual torque data, we fitted Gaussian components using the \ac{em} algorithm on the velocity-residual torque pairs.
 Figure~\ref{fig:gmm_vel_residual} shows the scatter plots of velocity versus residual torque for each joint, overlaid with the Gaussian components learned by \ac{em}.
 These models form the probabilistic foundation for the subsequent \ac{gmr}, \ac{gmr}-\ac{gp}, and \ac{kmp} modeling.